zoicware/ZOICWARE/features.md

  - **Enable Windows 11 Sounds** - replace windows 10 default sounds with windows 11 sounds, a backup folder of the windows 10 sounds will be placed on your desktop
    - **Note:** Sounds Folder `[C:\Windows\Media]`
 - **Remove Recycle Bin Name** - remove the "Recycle Bin" text from under the icon on the desktop
+- **Security Updates Only** - this will defer cumulative feature updates via group policy so that you only get security updates
+- **Pause Updates for 1 Year** - this will pause updates for a year as a good alternative to disabling updates completely
+- **Prevent OS Upgrade** - this will prevent windows update from updating to Windows 11 from Windows 10 or updating a version such as 23h2 -> 24h2
+- **Disable PowerShell Logging** - by default everything put in the powershell terminal is saved in a file in your appdata directory, this will disable that "feature"
+- **Enable No GUI Boot** - this will enable no gui boot in msconfig thus disabling the boot logo, spinning logo, and boot messages
+- **Disable Windows Platform Binary Table** - this is useful for oem prebuilts or laptops where the manufacture has apps that run on startup and install themselves, disabling WPBT prevents this bloat from installing/running
+- **Disable Game Bar Popup** - when uninstalling xbox apps if you plug in a xbox controller an annoying popup will occur, this tweak will disable that [Credit: @AveYo]

 ### Ultimate Context Menu